An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 \section{Persistent homology}

 Persistent homology is a powerful tool to compute, study and encode efficiently multiscale topological features of nested families of simplicial complexes and topological spaces.
 It does not only provide efficient algorithms to compute the Betti numbers of each complex in the considered families, as required for homology inference in the previous section, but also encodes the evolution of the homology groups of the nested complexes across the scales.
+Ideas and preliminary results underlying persistent homology theory trace back to the 20th century, in particular in \cite{frosini1992measuring, Barannikov1994TheFM, robins1999towards}.
+It started to know an important development in its modern form after the seminal works of \cite{elz-tps-02} and \cite{zc-cph-05}.